michaelandrefraniatte/michaelandrefraniatte/README.md

 • Requirements: Pay and quote author for being granted to use, and only under the shape of author builts.

+• Infringements: Who not agree owe the copyrights subsequent penalities for each work of author.

 • Website: [michaelandrefraniatte.github.io](https://michaelandrefraniatte.github.io/).

 • Home: [github.com/michaelandrefraniatte](https://github.com/michaelandrefraniatte).